pingel-org/axle/axle-docs/src/main/mdoc/RoadMap.md

 * Define laws for Scanner, Aggregator, Zipper, Indexed, Talliable, Finite?
 * Sort out MapFrom, FromStream, FromSet
 * Test `axle.algebra.tuple2Field`
-* Kind projector instead of `type F[T] = ConditionalProbabilityTable[T, Rational]` and `CPTR[T]` ?
-* Kind projector instead of type lambdas
 * `similarity` syntax for `SimilaritySpace` (see `axle.bio.*`)
-* Kind projector for projections of jung graphs for Finite
+* Projections of jung graphs for Finite
-* Functors for jung should use projections (study cats disjunction, scala Either)
 * kittens or magnolia
   * pattern match in FirstOrderPredicateLogic
   * subtyping for Suit and Rank
 * Machinist?
 * replace some refs to {CPT0,TallyDist0} with ProbabilityModel
-* Update Spire (to match cats version)
-* Most MapRedicible witnesses are inefficient (eg calling toVector, toSeq, etc)
 * Type-level matrix dimension using `-Yliteral-types` and `singleton-ops` in `LinearAlgebra` typeclass
 * Make the `Int` abstract in `KMeans{,Visualization}`, `LinearAlgebra`, etc